krogerco/Gauntlet-iOS/README.md

 - The discoverability of the enhanced methods is greatly increased.
 As you type the normal `XCT` prefix, auto-complete will list all possible variations that are available, including the new methods.
 - Readability at the call site is greatly increased.
 They look and read like the XCTest methods a developer is already familiar with.

-In the unlikely event of a name collision in the future , the namespace of the module (either `XCTest` or `Gaunlet`) can be prepended at the callsite to disambiguate.
+In the unlikely event of a name collision in the future , the namespace of the module (either `XCTest` or `Gauntlet`) can be prepended at the callsite to disambiguate.
 If this were to happen, we would obviously strive to resolve this in a subsequent version of Gauntlet.

 ## Extensions